Mongolian Tavan Bogd Trek

 Overnight: Hotel

-After breakfast you will be transferred to Olgiy airport for a flight to Ulaanbaatar.
-On arrival you will be transferred to your hotel.
-The rest of the day is at your own disposal.
-Nevertheless, you may consider doing more city visits or souvenir shopping as your guide will still be available on standby.
-In the evening we will gather for a farewell dinner.
+After breakfast, we transfer to Ulgy Airport for your flight to Ulaanbaatar.
+Upon arrival, we transfer to your hotel.
+The rest of the day is yours to explore at your leisure.
+You may consider additional city visits or souvenir shopping, as your guide will still be available on standby.
+In the evening, we all gather for a farewell dinner.

 Overnight: Hotel